Terry Ehret

 Terry Ehret (born 1955 in San Francisco) is an American poet.
 She has published several collections of poetry including Suspensions, Lost Body, and Translations from the Human Language.

 Life

 She graduated from Stanford University in 1977, and from San Francisco State University in 1984, with an MA.
 She is the co-founder of Sixteen Rivers Press, a shared-work publishing collective for San Francisco Bay Area poets.

-She served as poet laureate of Sonoma County, from 2004–2006, where she lives with her husband.
+She served as poet laureate of Sonoma County, from 2004 to 2006, where she lives with her husband.